dubala007/yocomycowego/README.md

 <a id="installation"></a>
 ## Installation and Usage

-The full documentation on how to install `MediaElement.js` is available at [Installation](docs/installation.md).
+The full documentation on how to install `yocomycowego.js` is available at [Installation](docs/installation.md).

-A brief guide on how to create and use instances of `MediaElement` available at [Usage](docs/usage.md).
+A brief guide on how to create and use instances of `yocomycowego` available at [Usage](docs/usage.md).

-Additional features can be found at https://github.com/johndyer/mediaelement-plugins
+Additional features can be found at https://github.com/dubala007/yocomycowego-plugins

 <a id="api"></a>
 ## API and Configuration

-`MediaElement.js` has many options that you can take advantage from.
+`yocomycowego.js` has many options that you can take advantage from.
 Visit [API and Configuration](docs/api.md) for more details.

 <a id="guidelines"></a>
 ## Guidelines for Contributors